 A UK 2:1 honours degree, or its international equivalent, in a related subject.

 We may also consider your application if you have other qualifications or experience; please contact us to check before you apply.

 Check whether your international qualifications meet our general entry requirements:

 English language requirements

-- IELTS Academic: total 7.0 (at least 6.0 in each module)
+- IELTS Academic: total 7.0 with at least 6.0 in each component.

-- Trinity ISE: ISE III with a pass in all four components
+- Trinity ISE: ISE III with passes in all four components.

 Find out more about our language requirements:

-Additional costs apply to this programme: minimum £500 per year (normally paid directly by sponsors for those on studentships).
 Further research costs may be required, depending on your project requirements.